Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Certification of ground state energy estimates

 \end{corollary} \begin{proof} We can apply the same estimates as we used to show Lemma~\ref{lem:contribution_small} to show that the contributions from energies in $B$ and $F$ are small.
 This is because we assume that $[\hat{E}_0-L,\hat{E}_0+L]\subset[-1,1]$ and for $x\in[-1,1]$:

 Furthermore, it is also not difficult to show that for $i\in G$ the value of the first two moments are approximated if we integrate over $[\hat{E}_0- L, \hat{E}_0+L]$. \end{proof}

 This shows that under Eq.~\eqref{equ:integral_small} the moments of the random variable conditioned on the interval $[\hat{E}_0- L, \hat{E}_0+L]$ are indeed well-approximated by those of the energies in the interval $[\hat{E}_0- L/2, \hat{E}_0+L/2]$.
-Thus, if we check that Eq.~\eqref{equ:integral_small} holds and we estimate the moments conditioned on the interval, then we can approximate the quantity in Eq.~\eqref{equ:variance_violated} and check that the variance is larger than expected if we got the energy right up to $c\epsilon$.
+Thus, if we verify that Eq.~\eqref{equ:integral_small} holds and estimate the moments conditioned on the interval, then we can approximate the quantity in Eq.~\eqref{equ:variance_violated} and determine whether the variance is larger than expected, assuming the energy estimate is correct up to $c\epsilon$.